ismo-karkkainen/diagrammatron/README.md

 - Place edges between the nodes.
 - Place separate sub-diagrams so that they do not overlap.
 - Select a subset of the diagram.
+- Copy edge/node fields to different name in the same edge/node.
 - Turn the resulting graph into a graphics file for viewing.
 - A helper script to make it easier to construct templates for conversion.